 Splurge: Hotel Sans Souci Wien, one of the city’s most prestigious hotels, the glamorous Sans Souci features trendy rooms and deluxe furnishings

-→ Want to get out of the city?
-Explore 23 Best Day Trips from Vienna
+→ Uncover the 23 Best Day Trips From Vienna!

-→ Decided to stay longer?
-Check out how to spend 3 perfect days in Vienna!
+→ Check out our how to spend 3 blissful days in Vienna!